Players Leaving the Team in 2026

 Old Glory has confirmed the departure of several players who were contracted for the 2025 season.
 None of these players will be returning for 2026 unless circumstances change.

 Martin Vaca, a young Argentinian hooker who had a successful but injury-filled season in 2024, will not be rejoining the team after he struggled to break into the lineup in 2025.
 A combination of injury and stiff competition kept him off the team sheet, with just 110 minutes played last season.
-His future playing plans are unclear, as he doesn't seem to ahve signed with a new club yet.
+His future playing plans are unclear, as he doesn't seem to have signed with a new club yet.

 In a similar boat is Ignacio Dotti, the veteran Uruguayan lock who impressed in lineouts but struggled to get in the lineup with just 315 minutes played.
 Head coach Simon Cross has expressed before that he expects a lot from foreign players both on the field and in the locker room, and it looks like Vaca and Dotti are the first to go with the increasing restrictions in 2026.
 He likewise has yet to sign with a new club.